steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 2. Create a feature branch with the commit of #1 at the bottom.
 3. Get all the code reviewed by the normal process *but do not merge it once approved*
-4. The final merge should be done with a merge of the SDK in first, with that commit message declaring it must be followed by the big patch (state the JIRA and PR IDs))
+4. The final merge should be done with a merge of the SDK in first, with that commit message declaring it must be followed by the big patch (state the JIRA and PR IDs).
 5. Apply the big patch immediately after the SDK update PR is merged, with a mention of that JIRA/PR ID in the commit message body.

 ### What if it is a bug in the AWS SDK itself?

-This is a problem, the seriousness depends on the nature of the issue.
+This is a problem; the seriousness depends on the nature of the issue.

 #### Create a Hadoop JIRA